 YouTubers also want you to turn on notifications as it will be more likely that you engage with their video or live stream, which could get buried in your subscription feed if you are subscribed to a lot of other channels.

-When you “hit the notification bell” you will receive all of the channels notifications.
+When you “hit the notification bell” you will receive all of the channel notifications.

 By default though, you will receive personalized notifications and these should then be for channels you engage with more often.